ASchmidt1024/angular-output/README.md

 # Output

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4. and contains the example code of the article [Understanding @Output and EventEmitter in Angular](https://dzone.com/articles/understanding-output-and-eventemitter-in-angular).

 ## Development server